WtmcX/classic-0.0.21a/README.md

    - Click general and Exsisting Java Project
    - Select the folder 'desktopRuntime/EclipseProject'

-3. Serve the generated files using a local server:
+3. Run the desktop runtime:
    - RClick eaglerDebugRuntime.launch and click Run as and click the first one.

 ## Development